-It is the responsibility of the party that is shipping, loading or transporting animals (or causing animals to be shipped, loaded or transported) to ensure that all animals are fit for the intended journey.
-When assessing fitness for transport, those responsible need to be aware of how long the animals may be in transit including intermediate stops, such as auction markets or assembly yards.
+It is the responsibility of the party that is shipping, loading, or transporting animals (or causing animals to be shipped, loaded, or transported) to ensure that all animals are fit for the intended journey.
+When assessing fitness for transport, those responsible need to be aware of how long the animals may be in transit, including intermediate stops such as auction markets or assembly yards.
 If in doubt, assume the longest travel that might occur.
-Those arranging transport also need to know whether the transporter needs to provide additional services during transit (e.g. feed, water, rest).
+Those arranging transport also need to know whether the transporter needs to provide feed, water, rest, or additional services during transport.

 Animals that are to be shipped must be deemed fit for transport.
 While producers have a primary responsibility to ensure that animals are fit for the expected journey, the carrier and driver have the right and legal responsibility to refuse to load an animal that they deem unfit.
-For animals that cannot be transported in their current condition, transport must be delayed until the animal is fit for the trip, and appropriate care and/or treatment provided, or the animal may be euthanized.
+For animals that cannot be transported in their current condition, transport must be delayed until the animal is fit for the trip and appropriate care and/or treatment provided, or the animal may be euthanized.

-Special care, appropriate for the condition, must be taken if transporting compromised animals (versus unfit animals, which must not be transported).
-Some examples of special provisions (56):
+Special care appropriate for the condition must be taken if transporting compromised animals (versus unfit animals, which must not be transported).
+Some examples of special provisions:

-- transport locally and directly to the nearest suitable place to receive care or be humanely slaughtered or euthanized - load the compromised animal last and unload first - segregate the compromised animal from all other animals, or pen with one familiar animal - provide additional bedding.
+- transport locally and directly to the nearest suitable place to receive care or be humanely slaughtered or euthanized - load the compromised animal last and unload first or in a conveyance with hydraulic decks or on the main deck of trailers (i.e. must not negotiate ramp[s] within the conveyance) - segregate the compromised animal from all other animals, or pen with one familiar animal - provide additional bedding.